 What to Expect

-For the treatment you will likely be lying on an examination table or a table similar to those used by massage therapist.
-The practitioner will make sure you are comfortable and then will begin to use his or her hands to manipulate your head, skull, and the lower part of your back, the sacrum.
-The touch should be very light and you should not feel any discomfort.
-In fact, you should experience a sense of relaxation.
+During craniosacral treatment, you may lay on a table similar to those used by massage therapists.
+The practitioner will see that your are comfortable, then use his or her hands to manipulate your head, skull, and sacrum.
+Touch should be very light, and you should not feel discomfort.
 Your practitioner may also use some light massage therapy techniques.
-You should speak up if anything feels too intense or uncomfortable and the practitioner can make modifications.
-The session may last between 30 and 45 minutes.
+It is important to communicate if anything feels uncomfortable so the practitioner can make modifications.
+Sessions usually last 30 to 45 minutes.

-Craniosacral therapy is an important type of alternative treatment for many patients.
-Mesothelioma and other types of cancer patients rely on treatments like these to complement traditional medicine and to help relieve symptoms like pain and immobility.
-If you want to try craniosacral therapy, be sure to discuss it with your doctor and medical team and find a practitioner who is licensed as a professional health care worker with extra training in craniosacral therapy and manipulation.
+Craniosacral therapy is an important alternative treatment for many patients.
+Mesothelioma and other cancer patients often find craniosacral therapy a complement to traditional medicine, helping relieve pain and increase mobility.
+If you want to try craniosacral therapy, be sure to discuss it with your medical team.
+Once you receive the green light, find a practitioner licensed as a professional health care worker with extra training in craniosacral therapy and manipulation.

 Get Your FREE Resources Sent Overnight